About

 Craquelin (makes enough for 1 ½ batches, so you can freeze the extra for later)

-• Place the butter, salt and sugar in a bowl and cream the ingredients together until creamy and fluffy.
+• Place the butter, salt and brown sugar in a bowl and cream the ingredients together until creamy and fluffy.

 • Add the flour and mix until the mixture looks crumbly.
 Using your hands, bring the crumbly bits of dough together to form a dough.